Anti-fascism: Origins

 Seidman argues that despite the differences between these two strands of anti-fascism, there were similarities.
 They would both come to regard violent expansion as intrinsic to the fascist project.
 They both rejected any claim that the Versailles Treaty was responsible for the rise of Nazism and instead viewed fascist dynamism as the cause of conflict.
 Unlike fascism, these two types of anti-fascism did not promise a quick victory but an extended struggle against a powerful enemy.
 During World War II, both anti-fascisms responded to fascist aggression by creating a cult of heroism which relegated victims to a secondary position.
 However, after the war, conflict arose between the revolutionary and counterrevolutionary anti-fascisms; the victory of the Western Allies allowed them to restore the old regimes of liberal democracy in Western Europe, while Soviet victory in Eastern Europe allowed for the establishment of new revolutionary anti-fascist regimes there.
 Some anti-fascist groups justify political violence as a reaction to violence by their opponents, though this has been show to be very rare.
+In some cases anti-fascism has been used to justify political repression.